DerMakaber/pahoMQTT-for-Defold/README.md

       client:disconnect()

-Destroy the client to free resources
+Destroy the client to free resources.

       client:destroy()